TWUOnline/orientation/sound-effects-story.md

 And you can find <a href="http://assignments.ds106.us/assignments/sound-effects-story/">many more as responses to the DS106 Sound Effects Story assignment</a>.

-You should either upload your final audio (exported as MP3) to your blog or you can host it on <a href="http://soundcloud.com">SoundCloud.com</a> - the latter is handy for Wordpress users since you can embed the sounds just by pasting it's sound cloud URL into a blank line of your editor (other blog platforms can use the SoundCloud HTML embed code).
+Upload your final audio (exported as MP3) to [SoundCloud](http://soundcloud.com) and then you can embed the sounds just by pasting it's SoundCloud URL into a blank line of your editor (other blog platforms can use the SoundCloud HTML embed code).

-With Soundcloud you can paste your URL like this
+When you paste your URL like this

 ~~~
 https://soundcloud.com/pboyle5912/5-sounds
 ~~~

-To get this
+You get an embedded SoundCloud player like at the bottom of this post.

+#####Blog

+Once you have uploaded your audio to SoundCloud, create a new post with your story embedded and tell us about the process you went through to create the story.
+Where did you find the audio files?
+What challenges did you have to work through? what would you do differently next time?

+Use the categories 'TWU Online' and 'Sound Effect Story'.